AS.455.610. Foundations of Immersive Storytelling: Theory & Practice. 3 Credits.

 AS.455.640.
 Graduate Filmmaking Studio I. 3 Credits.

-This two-semester course is the centerpiece of the graduate experience.
+This course constitutes the first part of a core centerpiece of the graduate filmmaking experience.
 The studio meets for three hours weekly and is co-taught with the MICA MFA Program.
 This hands-on studio is where good, smart and compelling movies are born.
 Students will work in groups, particularly during their first semester.
 While writing and editing are often solitary activities, production is not.
 Great films are collaborations and students will be expected to work in teams.
 Group discussions and critiques are balanced with individual meetings with faculty and visits with guest filmmakers.
 Special emphasis will be placed on ways that filmmakers can build and reach an audience.
 Students will explore the diverse ways filmmakers are sustaining careers while creating high impact films.
-Students will have the opportunity to create a wide range of short form work over the course of the 2 semesters.
+Students will have the opportunity to create a wide range of short form work while collaborating with their colleagues / fellow filmmakers.

 AS.455.641.
 Graduate Filmmaking Studio II.
 3 Credits.